kailash-manasarovar/statement/docs/timeline/2026/january.md

 - This is utterly inexplicable to me.
 - The only reason I can fathom for blocking access to this account is an attempt to hide the many letters and emails I wrote to hundreds of organizations asking for help such as [Aqualia, the water board in Valencia](../2022/february.md#aqualia) to inform them the water connection to my house was being tampered with by poisoners.
 - My `DrKatharineMurphy` Facebook account I created when I was running for office at the UK general election in 2024, with over a thousand connections, suffers the same fate in just a few months time, and again this happens while I'm logged on in North London.
+- In September 2026, I'd put money on this being the Americans throwing their British friends in it, like they do.

 ## During, after, now